GijoMM/Face-Recognition-App/README.md

 # Face-Recognition-App

-Face-Recognition-App is a web app that uses the Clarifai API to locate a face in a picture.
+Face-Recognition-App is a web app using the MVC pattern that uses the Clarifai API to locate a face in a picture.

 [Face Recognition APP](https://image-face-recognition-front.herokuapp.com/)